 VLC, powered by VideoLAN, is a hugely popular media player.
-It's able to play back almost all kinds of audio and video files on nearly any system including Mac.
+It's able to play almost all kinds of audio and video files on nearly any system including Mac.

 In forums such as MacRumors, Apple Discussion, and Reddit, you will see VLC choppy playback or VLC not working issues raised by users.
 Among these are VLC won’t play DVD, MP4, MKV, AVI, etc., VLC not working after update, and so on.
 In this article, we will focus on the workarounds to “VLC won’t play MP4” on Mac.